 I’m not sure where this idea originated from, but when my literacy coach told me about it I couldn’t wait to try it.
 There is a poster size passage with questions attached to the wall.
 The students use highlighter tape to answer the question and prove their answers.

 It seems so simple but the kids really love it.
 They get to use highlighter tape…. how much better does it get!
+This is the kids’ favorite test prep reading station.

 I don’t know how I made it through my teaching career without knowing about these jewels.
 I just found out about them a couple of months ago and I am totally in love.
 The kids have a laminated passage with these hot and cold dots over the answer choices.
 They take this special pen and click on the answer they think is correct.
 If they get it right is says “great job” and it blinks green.
 If they get it wrong it says “Try again” and it blinks red.